 Students are required to take a minimum of 7 semester hours of practicum for the Master of Science degree and an additional 4 semester hours for the Specialist Degree.
 Students typically enroll for 2 semester hours of practicum per semester throughout their program.
 The usual schedule is 6 clock hours on-site per week with a total of 90 hours per semester being required for 2 credit hours (45 hours onsite for 1 semester hour of credit.)
-Students in the School Track spend the majority, if not all, of their practicum in school settings while students in the Clinical Child Track spend the majority, if not all, of their practicum in clinical settings.
+Students in the School Track spend the majority, if not all, of their practicum in school settings, while students in the Clinical Child Track spend the majority, if not all, of their practicum in clinical settings.

-This semester, second year students need to complete two semesters of practicum credit, for a total of 90 hours.
+This semester, second year students need to complete two semester credit hours, for a total of 90 hours on site.
 Second year students in the School Psychology track will also need to accrue 90 hours of on-site practicum credit for the upcoming summer semester.

-This semester, first year students need to complete two semesters of practicum credit, for a total of 90 hours.
+This semester, first year students need to complete two semester credit hours, for a total of 90 hours on site.
 First year students will also need to accrue 45 hours of on-site practicum credit for the upcoming summer semester.